weird-foreign-guys/large_matching_market/README.md

 - `--meta` (`-m`) - If true this will make the simulation run loop through the above specified simulation indefinitely, until terminated, defaults to False

 ### Plotting

+The plotting is started by running

+`python3 start.py plot [-h] [args]`

+Running with the help-flag will list all available arguments.
+Running without any arguments will run a very basic plot with the market size going from n=10 to n=400 (inclusive), for a correlation coefficient of 1.0 and preference length of k=10.
+All of these parameters can be changed and they are described in detail below.
+For each point below, the arguemnt comes first, and the short-hand is in parenthesis, if it exists.

+- `--lower-limit` (`-l`) - Set the lower limit for the market size n (x-axis), inclusive, defaults to `None`, i.e. no lower limit
+- `--upper` (`-u`) - Set the upper limit for the market size n (x-axis), inclusive, defaults to `None`, i.e. no upper limit
+- `--step` (`-s`) - Set the step to increase the market size n with after simulation for specific n terminates, defaults to 10

 ### Good commands to get started quickly